astro-abhishek/POSYDON_Guide_for_HiPerGator/Tutorials/how_to_run_binary_population.md

 #SBATCH --mail-user=a.chattaraj@ufl.edu
 ```

+Here's a breakdown of what some of these lines do:
+- `#SBATCH --partition=hpg-milan` tells you the name of the partition on HiPerGator on which your job will run.
+- `#SBATCH -t 48:00:00` sets the wall time limit according to your needs.
+- `#SBATCH --job-name=1e+00_Zsun` sets a name for the job (e.g., indicating solar metallicity), which appears in job monitoring tools.
+- `#SBATCH --output=run_pop.out` and `#SBATCH --error=run_pop.err` redirects the standard output and standard error of the job to a file named `run_pop.out` and `run_pop.err`, respectively.

-## 3. User-specific_changes
+## 3. User-specific changes

 Make sure to update the following in your initialisation and SLURM scripts:

 1. `params.ini`, `submit_script_run.sh` and `submit_script_merge.sh`:

-Change the path above to point to your POSYDON installation.
+Change the path below to point to your POSYDON installation.
 > ```
 >   PATH_TO_POSYDON = '/blue/jeffrey.andrews/abhishek/POSYDON/'
+> ```

 2. `submit_script_run.sh` and `submit_script_merge.sh`:

 Replace with your email address to receive SLURM job notifications.
 > ```
->#SBATCH --mail-user=a.chattaraj@ufl.edu
+> #SBATCH --mail-user=a.chattaraj@ufl.edu
 > ```

-## 4. Submitting the Run
+## 4. Submitting the run

-Once all the above steps are complete, activate your POSYDON conda environment.
-Then launch your population synthesis job using:
+Once all the above steps are complete, activate your POSYDON conda environment and launch the run using:

 ```
 sbatch submit_script_run.sh
 ```
-This will submit your job as a SLURM job-array and create a `batches` directory containing the runs stored in batches.
+This will submit your job as a SLURM job-array and create a `batches/` directory containing the runs stored in different batches.

 > [!TIP]
 > Check the status of your job using (change to your username):